graphile/graphile.github.io/src/pages/docs/plugins.md

 ### Loading Plugins

-GraphQL-Build plugins are simple functions that interact with the `SchemaBuilder` (TODO: link to SchemaBuilder docs), for example adding hooks.
+Graphile-Build plugins are simple functions that interact with the `SchemaBuilder` (TODO: link to SchemaBuilder docs), for example adding hooks.
 When you perform `buildSchema(plugins)` we create a new SchemaBuilder instance and then load each of the plugins against it.